 When things feel hard, I often try to find something beautiful to act as an anchor – for my thoughts, for my mind, for my heart.
 Sometimes it can shift a mood, but mostly, it gives me something to hold onto when the world feel overwhelmingly dark or sad.
 I feel like beauty is really my best ally.

-One of the ways we’re stitching beauty into the world together is through the Tribe Love Letters campaign.
+One of the ways we’re stitching beauty into the world together is through the Grief Love Letters campaign.
 It’s so amazing to see my book and your letters going out into the world.
 Soon, with enough of us doing this work, we might even start to see some posts from people who have found the book, with notes as to what it’s meant to them.
 I’m really looking forward to that.
 It’s easy to be part of this particular revolution.
 All the information (and a video invitation!) is at this link.

 Continuing with the theme, in this week’s episode of the Astral Hustle, host Cory Allen and I talk about beauty and grief – how it can act as a companion to all that hurts.
 Somehow, that makes things different.
 Not better, necessarily, but different.
 Look for episode #108.